QA Investigation Results

 Initial Comments:

-A monitoring survey was conducted January 10-11, 2024, to determine compliance with the requirements of 42 CFR Part 483, Subpart I Requirements for Intermediate Care Facilities.
-The census during the survey was five individuals.
-Two deficiencies were identified.
+A focused fundamental survey was conducted June 3-6, 2024, to determine compliance with the requirements of the 42 CFR Part 483, Subpart I Regulations for Intermediate Care Facilities.
+The census during the survey was five and the sample consisted of three individuals.
+Two deficiencies were cited.

 Plan of Correction: